The Ultimate Housekeeping 101 Guide

 Yes

-Even if you think you don’t have enough work for a housekeeper, you might find employing one pays for itself by saving you time and helping you manage your home.
-And unlike a cleaner, who might only visit a couple of times each month, a housekeeper will stay on top of all your cleaning and maintenance chores every day, meaning you might neve have to wash a dish or iron a shirt again.
+Even if you think you don’t have enough work for a housekeeper, you may find one pays for itself by saving you time and helping you manage your home.
+And unlike a cleaner who might visit a couple of times a month, a housekeeper stays on top of cleaning and maintenance regularly — meaning you might never have to wash a dish or iron a shirt again.

 Common housekeeping duties